 Durban is one of South Africa’s best-loved holiday destinations.
 The postcard perfect beaches, year-round sunshine, uniquely Afro-Indian culture and fascinating historical heritage are waiting to be discovered.
-Our Durban guide includes useful travel tips, delicious dining destinations, a Durban spa guide and local’s favourite Durban attractions.
+Our Durban guide includes useful travel tips, delicious dining destinations, a Durban spa guide, local’s favourite Durban attractions, suggestions on the top Durban hotels and the best beaches on the Golden Mile.
 Discover what makes Durbs so special and why the New York Times rated Durban as a top 10 ‘must-visit’ destination.

 South Africa has 11 official languages with English spoken throughout the country.
 Up to 50% of the population of Durban have English as a first language.

 - "Sawubona" – Zulu

 - "Goeie dag" - Afrikaans